-First, in order to place an offer on a house, you will in all likelihood deliver a written offer to the seller.
+To get you to that point, in order to place an offer on a house, you will in all likelihood deliver a written offer to the seller, possibly on a standard form.
 That offer will likely contain an expiration date, so that if the seller doesn't act on it within a given amount of time, the offer dies by itself.

 But let's assume that doesn't happen, and that you're placing an offer with a seller who would like nothing more than to sell you the house.

-Just how detailed your offer document will be varies across the United States.
-In California, for example, the standard purchase offer is written in the form of a contract, so that the seller could sign it and boom, you'd be in contract to buy; though more often, the seller will come back with a counteroffer (also in the form of a full purchase agreement) hoping that the buyer will sign that version.
+Just how detailed your offer document will be varies across the United States, and could impact the point at which you're in contract.
+In California, for example, the standard purchase offer is written in the form of a contract, so that the seller could sign it and boom, you'd be in contract to buy; though more often, the seller will come back with a counteroffer (also in the form of a full purchase agreement) hoping that the buyer will sign that amended version.

 In New York, by contrast, the buyer delivers a much briefer statement of the terms being offered, and it's up to the seller to draft the full purchase agreement, which the buyer eventually signs off on.

-Until both parties have come to an agreement on all the contract terms and actually signed the purchase agreement such that you're in contract, neither of you are legally bound to anything, and you can withdraw your offer without any problem.
-Simply have your real estate agent get in touch with the seller's agent, most likely orally at first, quickly followed up by a written confirmation.
+Until both parties have come to an agreement on all the contract terms and actually signed the purchase agreement, neither of you are legally bound to anything, and you can withdraw your offer without any problem.
+You would simply have your real estate agent get in touch with the seller's agent, most likely orally at first, quickly followed up by a written confirmation.

 After you are in contract, the situation changes.
 You are legally bound to go through with the sale, unless one of the contingencies (conditions) set forth in your purchase contract isn't met.
 The earnest money deposit that you likely put down to accompany your contract might be forfeited if you fail to go through with the deal for a reason not contemplated in the contract.